 The information diving inspectors gather is very limited to the exact diving locations.
 With VRT surveys, Fortum got a good overview of what lies beneath the surface.
 After surveys like these, the divers can be sent to inspect the possible damages more closely.

 VRT delivers the reports to their clients both as literary reports and as point cloud data.
 Photographs are also used for sightings above the water.
-3D data is always delivered through web-based and easy to use VRT BIM online service.
+3D data is always delivered through web-based and easy to use Gisgro online service.
 The reports include all findings with their severity classification.

 Fortum thought the inspection reports to be clear and high quality.
 They also complimented the cooperation to be fluent.

-Jokiranta describes VRT BIM as a good tool for presenting the survey reports inside the company.
+Jokiranta describes Gisgro as a good tool for presenting the survey reports inside the company.
 Fortum is likely to use the point cloud data in the repairs of the concrete structures mentioned earlier.
 The 3D data from the tailrace channel is also useful on water flow simulations.

 Imatra hydro power plant